 - Black Browed Albatross

 Its hard to say which part of the Falklands I love the most, as they are all so unique and the locals are so endearing with larger than life personalities.
 But I do find myself going back to the same places as I know the experience will be amazing each time.

-Sea Lion Island is one of my favourite places to visit.
+Sea Lion Island is one of my favourite places to visit (not just in the Falklands, but globally).
 It has so much to offer, but the chance of encounters with baby elephant seals and patrolling Orca is what makes this a truly special place to visit.
 One of the largest breeding sites for elephant seals, Sea Lion island is designated a National Nature Reserve.
 In the breeding months, thousands of elephant seals line the beaches and battles can be fierce to secure a harem of females.

 We often see the killer whales patrolling the edges of the baby elephant seal creche or the rock pools and kelp forests where the young weaners spend most of the time.
 The pods of whales are close knit family groups and will regularly return to the area each year between October to February.
 These impressive mammals with their large dorsal fins hunt for penguins and baby elephant seals.

 The most exciting thing about a visit to Sea Lion Island is the chance to see the Orca teaching her young offspring how to hunt baby elephant seals in a small rock pool accessed only by a narrow shallow channel.
 She is a specialised hunter and the behaviour has not been seen by another Orca before.
 The hunting method comes at great risk to the female, she could get stranded at any time and has very little room to manoeuvre to exit the channel.
 I am yet to personally see this behaviour but am determined to keep visiting this part of the world with the hope of being in the right place at the right time.